10 Days in Côte Vermeille and the Pyrenees Itinerary

 10th Day: Besançon to Frankfurt

-Besançon is also home to 3 museums.
-Its Cathedral has a unique 70-dial astronomical clock that indicates sunrise and sunset, eclipses, and tides in French ports.
-It is quite clear that we would see the city of Besançon again.
+Besançon is home to three museums.
+And its Cathedral hosts a distinctive 70-dial astronomical clock, providing information on sunrise and sunset, eclipses, and tides in French ports.
+It’s evident that a return to the charming city of Besançon is on our agenda.

 Suggested tours